-To help provide you with financial resources, EWC recently launched a CashCourse Financial Literacy Program online.
+To help provide you with financial resources, EWC hosts financial literacy events on-campus each year.
+Additionally, EWC suggests students participate in the CashCourse Financial Literacy Program online.
 The CashCourse website contains comprehensive, non-commercial information designed to help students and their families make the best and most informed financial decisions possible.
 CashCourse can help you with budgeting, gives tips on credit card usage, provides financial basics, and gives information on other topics such as advice on spring break travel and handling peer pressure.
 Check it out and contact the Financial Aid Office if you have any questions or need more financial resources!

 Federal Financial Literacy Information:

 - Federal Student Aid’s Prepare for College budgeting resources

 - Consumer Financial Protection Bureau’s Paying for College

 - Top Six Ways to Reduce What You Owe